heathen1878/WAF-PerformanceEfficiency/PowerShell/readme.md

 # Get a list of VMs and select the one to work with
 $vm = Get-AzVM | Out-GridView -Title 'Select the VM to resize' -PassThru

-# Get a list of available VM sizes on the current cluster - you must make sure the new size supports all the existing features e.g. premium disks...
+# Get a list of available VM sizes on the current cluster
+# NOTE you must make sure the new size supports all the existing features e.g. premium disks...
+$newSize = Get-AzVMSize `
+-ResourceGroupName $vm.ResourceGroupName `
-$newSize = Get-AzVMSize -ResourceGroupName $vm.ResourceGroupName -VMName $vm.Name | Select-Object Name | Out-GridView -Title 'Select the new VM Sku' -Passthru
+-VMName $vm.Name | Select-Object Name | Out-GridView -Title 'Select the new VM Sku' -Passthru

 # Update the VM
 $vm.HardwareProfile.VmSize = $newSize.Name